 *Even though the memory is not enough, the CPU performance would be enough to handle the requirement.

 There are still many users who run their old MacBooks with 2 Gigs of memory.
 With the new series of MacBook Pro, Apple confirmed that there will be no more 4GB variants.
 Thus, Apple is making the 8GB of RAM as a norm and allow privileges to upgrade while purchasing.
-Although, people still confuse between buying 8GB MacBook Pro and 16GB MacBook Pro.
+Although, people still confuse and want to know the difference between 8GB and 16GB RAM MacBook Pro.

 MacBook Pro 8GB RAM